1977 U.S. license plate

 (Pacific island)

-The island of Guam had a few different plates that were used on passenger cars in 1977.
-One of them was this dated 1974 base plate with a 1977 renewal sticker.
-The others had no embossed year, but rather a debossed "77" in the sticker well, and were used without stickers during 1977.
+The island of Guam issued a dated 1974 base plate during the years 1974 to 1980, validating it with appropriate year stickers after 1974.
 Hafa Adai means "Hello" in Chamorro, the native language of the Mariana islands, of which Guam is a part.

 Canal Zone